Dual Implications of Quark Mass Hierarchies to Flavor Structure: First Implication: The Factorized Mass Matrix

 In the SM, the quark mass matrix arises from complex Yukawa couplings after electroweak symmetry breaking.
 For an arbitrary complex mass matrix $M^q$ (where $q=u,d$ denotes up- and down-type quarks respectively), diagonalization is achieved through a bi-unitary transformation:

 The left-handed and right-handed unitary matrices $U_L^q$ and $U_R^q$ are determined by diagonalizing the Hermitian combinations $M^q(M^q)^\dag$ and $(M^q)^\dag M^q$ respectively

 In flavor phenomenology, all physical observables are six quark masses, three CKM mixing angles, and one CP-violating phase.
 The right-handed rotations $U_R^q$ are non-physical, as they do not contribute to these observables, i.e., \begin{itemize} \item[1.]
-In the charged weak current, when expressing gauge fields in the mass basis, only the left-handed rotations appear
+In the charged weak current, when expressing gauge fields in the mass basis, only the left-handed rotations appear $V_{CKM}=U_L^u(U_L^d)^\dag$; \item[2.]

-\item[2.]
 For an arbitrary unitary matrix $U'$, the mass matrices $M^q$ and $M^qU'$ yield identical physical masses and left-handed rotations.
 This freedom allows us to fix the unphysical degrees of freedom in $U_R^q$. \end{itemize}

 Without loss of generality, we adopt the convention $U_R^q=U_L^q$ throughout this paper.
 For a non-hermitian mass matrix $\tilde{M}^q$ appearing in the literature, it is equivalent to a Hermitian matrix $M^q$ defined by